dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ```

 ## Redblack Tree

 ![](../docs/images/bachelor-02.png)

-This tree consist of nodes. these nodes are structs and consist of ...
+This tree consist of nodes.
+These nodes are structs and consist of ...

 where the name field is a pointer to the address of the start of the payload stored in the payload_map.